127Gar/shulgi/README.md

 # Mr Miller's Hugo Theme

 A lightweight hugo theme I plan to use on caviomorpha.dev.
-Named after the famed and illustrious Sumerian King.
+Named after [the famed Sumerian King](https://www.worldhistory.org/Shulgi_of_Ur/).
 ## Configuration

 ```sh